Practical review

 - ✓ Commissions / Piece Rates

-Insurers often simplify this calculation to their advantage.
-For example, they may exclude your overtime or fail to include earnings from a second job you were doing at the time of the accident.
+A calculation can be wrong if it omits overtime, allowances or earnings from a second job held at the injury date.
 If you had concurrent employment, review the dedicated multiple jobs and earnings guide to see what should be included.

 Period 1: First 13 Weeks